alegova210/ADSS-Cryptocurrencies/README.md

 2. Explanation of the Files
 3. Initial Requirements
 4. Use
-5. Additional Infromation
+5. Additional Information

 # Project Description
 This project was developed for the Advanced Data Structures and Storage class.
 It consists on creating a web in which the user selects one of the available cryptocurrencies, and the web displays information about it.
-Users must be able not only to select the crypto from the drop dowm menu, but also to search it manually.
+Users must be able not only to select the crypto from the drop-down menu, but also to search it manually.
 Not all cryptocurrencies have the same information (is a non-sql project).

 The project was created using a free account in PythonAnywhere with Python version 3.10 and TinyDB.